younnlei/ai_blog_app/README.md

 # Scriptly ✍️

-Scriptly is a simple tool I built that lets you turn YouTube videos into natural, readable blog posts using AI.
+Scriptly lets you turn YouTube videos into natural, readable blog posts using AI.
 Just paste in a video link and get a full blog article.
 No typing, no transcribing, no stress (but maybe you can tweak it to your liking with minimal edits!)

 ---